oyanzhi/tp/docs/UserGuide.md

 Examples:
 * `edit 1 p/91234567 ip/Health policy` Changes the 1st client’s `PHONE` to `91234567`
   and `INSURANCE_POLICY` to `Health policy` respectively.
-* `edit 2 n/Betsy Crower t/` Changes the 2nd client’s name to `Betsy Crower` and clears all their existing tags.
+* `edit 2 n/Alex Tan t/` Changes the 2nd client’s name to `Alex Tan` and clears all their existing tags.

 <br>